watson-developer-cloud/python-sdk/README.md

 ## Examples

 The [examples][examples] folder has basic and advanced examples.
 The examples within each service assume that you already have [service credentials](#getting-credentials).

-## Discovery v2 only on CP4D
-Discovery v2 is only available on Cloud Pak for Data.

 ## Running in IBM Cloud